wacncontent/CustomizeTool/output/articles/active-directory/active-directory-whatis.md

 Your organization can use Azure AD to improve employee productivity, streamline IT processes, improve security and cut costs in many ways:

--	Quickly adopt cloud services, providing employees and partners with an easy single-sign on experience powered by Azure AD’s fully automated SaaS app access management and provisioning services capabilities.
+-	Quickly adopt cloud services, providing employees and partners with an easy single-sign on experience powered by Azure AD's fully automated SaaS app access management and provisioning services capabilities.
 -	Empower employees with access to world class cloud apps and service and self-services capabilities from wherever they need to work on the devices they love to use.
 -	Easily and securely manage employee and vendor access to your corporate social media accounts.
 -	Improve application security with Azure AD multifactor authentication and conditional access.